raspberrypilearning/create-your-own-world/en/step_9.md

-## Challenge: improve the person

-Can you add code to your new `person` sprite so that they only appear in room 1?
-Make sure you test out your new code.

 ## Challenge: add an enemy

 You could also add in patrolling enemies.
 If the player touches an enemy, the game ends.